 Abstracted visions inspired by geology found on or in the earth and beyond.
 A free and visual interpretation of the processes by where dust, gasses and or pressure accumulates into larger bodies such as stars and planets, as well as caves, minerals and crystals

-These three dimensional works emerged in my mind after an early morning walk near my home in the beginning of autumn.
+These three dimensional works emerged after an early morning walk in 2019 near my home.
 Primarily made because I enjoyed the process of trying to capture something that I saw in a different and slightly altered language.
-Making them uniquely my own.